DISL-Lab/BRIDGE-Benchmark/README.md

 pip install -r requirements.txt
 ```

 BRIDGE provides refined annotations for existing benchmark datasets.
+We utilize seven IR benchmark subsets: MS MARCO and NQ from [BEIR](https://github.com/beir-cellar/beir); and Lifestyle, Recreation, Science, Technology, and Writing from [RobustQA](https://github.com/awslabs/robustqa-acl23).

 To use BRIDGE, you need to download the source corpora and apply our annotations.

 ### Step 1: Download Source Corpora